aws-neuron/transformers-neuronx/examples/facebook-opt-13b-sampling.md

 the Neuron model loader can "load parameters to Neuron device high-bandwidth memory (HBM) directly" by keeping at most one layer of model parameters in the CPU main memory.

+To reduce the memory usage, we cast the attention and mlp layers to `float16` precision before saving them.
+We keep the layernorms in `float32`.
+To do this, we implement a callback function that casts each layer in the model.

 ```
 # split_checkpoint.py
+import torch
 from transformers.models.opt import OPTForCausalLM
 from transformers_neuronx.module import save_pretrained_split

+def amp_callback(model, dtype):
+    # cast attention and mlp to low precision only; layernorms stay as f32
+    for block in model.model.decoder.layers:
+        block.self_attn.to(dtype)
+        block.fc1.to(dtype)
+        block.fc2.to(dtype)
+    model.lm_head.to(dtype)

 hf_model = OPTForCausalLM.from_pretrained('./opt-13b-local', low_cpu_mem_usage=True)
+amp_callback(hf_model, torch.float16)
 save_pretrained_split(hf_model, './opt-13b-split')
 ```